gerbenzaagsma/gerbenzaagsma.github.io/_pages/teaching.md

 Between **1997-2017** I taught various courses and seminars in several countries:
 * 2015-2016.
 BA seminar Jewish Responses to Persecution and Anti-Semitism in the 20th century, Seminar für Neuere und Neueste Geschichte, Georg-August Universität Göttingen.
 * 2013\.
-Seminar Digital Historical Research at the Huygens Institute for the History of the Netherlands and the NIOD Institute for War, Holocaust and Genocide Studies.
+Seminar Digital Historical Research at the Huygens Institute for the History of the Netherlands and the NIOD Institute for War, Holocaust and Genocide Studies (as convener and co-lecturer).
 * 2008-2017.
 Various (invited) lectures & skills seminars taught on modern Jewish history and digital humanities in the UK, France, Luxembourg, Netherlands, for undergraduate/graduate/postgraduate students.
 * 1997\.
 Seminar Jewish History in the Netherlands and the City of Groningen, Adult Education Academy, University of Groningen.